Size: 120 H x 90 W x 2,5 [cm] / 47,2 H x 35,4 W x 1 [in] Year: 2018

-Supergirl 6 is a new avant-garde painting painted on canvas using own technique with the use of acrylic paints.
-Absolutely emotional, energizing and unique creation was created under the influence of cubist painting, which is a combination of abstraction and realism.
+Supergirl 6 is a one-off painting painted on canvas using own technique with the use of acrylic paints.
+Emotional, energizing and unique creation was created under the influence of cubist painting, which is a combination of abstraction and realism.
 We see an athletic girl with dark hair during shoulder exercises using professional fitness equipment.
 The original composition and the way of presenting the figure of a woman and the environment in which she is located.
 As Pablo Picasso once said:

 “The secret of many of my deformations – which many people do not understand – is that there is an interaction, an intereffect between the lines in a painting: one line attracts the other and at the point of maximum attraction the lines curve in toward the attracting point and form is altered.”

 There is a carefully chosen color scheme and tone game in order to get an image joyful in reception while maintaining an elegant form.
 An expressive, mysterious but positively disposed message.

 This high-quality acrylic painting was painted on a linen canvas with a slightly visible texture, without having to be embedded in a decorative frame, because the edges are linen, not covered with any color.

 The painting Supergirl 6 was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in half-matte.
 This painting fits perfectly into bright and gray rooms.
 The leading colors – brown, beige, gold, brass and silver.